-There have been reports of chronic overdose in patients taking ARAVA at daily dose up to five times the recommended daily dose and reports of acute overdose in adults or children.
-There were no adverse events reported in the majority of case reports of overdose.
-Adverse events were consistent with the safety profile for ARAVA (see ADVERSE REACTIONS).
+There have been reports of chronic overdose in patients taking ARAVA at daily dose up to five times the recommended daily dose and reports of acute overdose in adults and children.
+Adverse events were consistent with the safety profile for ARAVA [See ADVERSE REACTIONS].
 The most frequent adverse events observed were diarrhea, abdominal pain, leukopenia, anemia and elevated liver function tests.

 Additional Arava Information